grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 ###### Overview of comments in thread

 The comments on the post described above are interesting as they display both resonance and disagreement.
 There are thirteen answers (comments) in the thread (see table), mainly expressions of agreement.
-Five representative posts are printed in their totality. comA3 refers to the assumed nature of female nurses (being a "hoe") as something unchangeable: "You cant turn a hoe into a housewife".
-The comments also add further and similar properties like overweight, sleep-deprived, lustful (comA5), rough and aggressive (comA6). comA6 furthermore refers to nurses as "bitches" and "sloots".[^4]  comA8 contributes to the sexualized narrative by stating that "I can get behind this classic fetish".
-In one sense comA7 constitutes an exception as the author points out that they [female nurses] "are all emotional wrecks from the suffering they see all day long over decades".
+Five representative posts are printed in their totality. coma3 refers to the assumed nature of female nurses (being a "hoe") as something unchangeable: "You cant turn a hoe into a housewife".
+The comments also add further and similar properties like overweight, sleep-deprived, lustful (coma5), rough and aggressive (coma6). coma6 furthermore refers to nurses as "bitches" and "sloots".[^4]  coma8 contributes to the sexualized narrative by stating that "I can get behind this classic fetish".
+In one sense coma7 constitutes an exception as the author points out that they [female nurses] "are all emotional wrecks from the suffering they see all day long over decades".
 Although the description "emotional wrecks" is clearly derogatory and diminishing, the comment appeals to actual events (exposure to suffering at hospitals) rather than a given female essence (e.g. emotional immaturity).

-##### Example B: Incapable
+##### Example B: Incapability and attention

 "ok /pol/, let's talk nurses.
 This is a collection of women and faggots who weren't smart enough to become doctors and now suddenly are national heroes.
 A piece of shit out of my asshole could become a nurse.  fucking retards"